shah-codex/playoff-backend/README.md

 # playoff-backend
-A backend server side REST api for PlayOff in JavaScript.
+A backend server side REST api for android application PlayOff in JavaScript.